 UpdateView refers to a view (logic) to update a particular instance of a table from the database with some extra details.
-It is used to update enteries in the database for example, updating an article at geeksforgeeks.
+It is used to update entries in the database, for example, updating an article at geeksforgeeks.
 We have already discussed basics of Update View in Update View – Function based Views Django.
 Class-based views provide an alternative way to implement views as Python objects instead of functions.
 They do not replace function-based views, but have certain differences and advantages when compared to function-based views:

 - Organization of code related to specific HTTP methods (GET, POST, etc.) can be addressed by separate methods instead of conditional branching.

 - Object oriented techniques such as mixins (multiple inheritance) can be used to factor code into reusable components.

 Class based views are simpler and efficient to manage than function-based views.
 A function based view with tons of lines of code can be converted into a class based views with few lines only.
 This is where Object Oriented Programming comes into impact.

 Illustration of How to create and use UpdateView using an Example.
 Consider a project named

 geeksforgeeks having an app named

 Refer to the following articles to check how to create a project and an app in Django.